Israel must release all Palestinian child detainees amid COVID-19 pandemic

 Israel has the dubious distinction of being the only country in the world that automatically and systematically detains and prosecutes children in military courts that lack fundamental fair trial rights and protections.
 Israel detains and prosecutes between 500 and 700 Palestinian children in military courts each year.
 Nearly three out of four Palestinian children detained by Israeli forces experiences some form of physical violence, according to documentation collected by DCIP.

 *The boy's name is known to DCIP but is not disclosed here due to privacy concerns.

 Release all Palestinian child detainees amid COVID-19 pandemic

-We, the undersigned, demand Israeli authorities take immediate action to release all Palestinian child detainees in Israeli prisons due to the rapid global spread of the COVID-19 virus.
+We, the undersigned, demand Israeli authorities take immediate action to release all Palestinian child detainees in Israeli prisons due to the rapid global spread of COVID-19.